Three Minute Thesis

 Workshops

-In late January and early February, we offer an information session and two workshops that will help you to craft a competitive Three Minute Thesis (3MT) entry.
+In late January and early February, we offered an information session and two workshops to help you craft a competitive Three Minute Thesis (3MT) entry.

 What is a Three Minute Thesis? | Online info session | Not for PD credit